DasEd955/NodeSignal-Messenger/README.md

 `ns_db_get_or_create_user` runs `stmt_find_user` first; if the user does not exist it runs `stmt_insert_user` and calls `sqlite3_last_insert_rowid`.
 The `INSERT OR IGNORE` means a concurrent insert of the same username will silently succeed and the subsequent `SELECT` will return the existing row. `out_id` is written only on success.

-`ns_db_recent_messages` invokes the caller-supplied `NsMessageCallback` once per row in the result set, passing username, body, sent_at, and an opaque `userdata` pointer.
+`ns_db_recent_messages` invokes the caller supplied `NsMessageCallback` once per row in the result set, passing username, body, sent_at, and an opaque `userdata` pointer.
 This keeps the database layer independent of any display or formatting logic.

 ---

 ## 7. Spec Reflection

-The assignment asked for a multi-client server that accepts connections, routes messages, and persists activity.
+The assignment asked for a multiclient server that accepts connections, routes messages, and persists activity.
 The implementation delivers all three, and the engineering choices along the way reflect a deliberate layering discipline.

 The decision to isolate all wire protocol code inside `comm/` paid off during testing.
 Because `ns_recv_packet` and `ns_send_packet` operate on file descriptors, the test suite could open POSIX socket pairs in a single process and exercise the full serialization path without starting the server binary.
 Every packet type, every rejection path (bad version, body overflow, unknown type), and every zero-body edge case is covered at this level before the integration tests exercise the server dispatch logic.